-Date approved:
+Date approved: 6th July 2023

-Date of review:
+Date of review: July 2024

 The information provided within this document relates solely to Pudsey Grammar School.
-The SEND Coordinator is David Brown and can be contacted by telephone at 0113 255 8277 ext 214 or alternatively by email at d.brown@pudseygrammar.co.uk.
+The Special Educational Needs & Disabilities (SEND) Co-ordinator is Mrs. N McCaffrey and can be contacted by telephone at 0113 255 8277 ext 214 or alternatively by email at n.mccaffrey@pudseygrammar.co.uk